RAF Great Dunmow

 Royal Air Force Great Dunmow or more simply RAF Great Dunmow is a former Royal Air Force station in the parish of Little Easton, Essex, England.
-The airfield is located approximately 1.4 mi mi west of Great Dunmow, north of the A120.
+The airfield is located approximately 1.4 mi west of Great Dunmow, north of the A120.

 Opened in 1943, it was used by both the Royal Air Force and United States Army Air Forces during the war, primarily as a bomber airfield.
 The airfield was closed in 1948.

 Today the airfield is located on private land primarily used for agriculture.

 History

 Great Dunmow was designed as a Class A airfield bomber airfield, built by the US Army 818th Engineer Battalion (Aviation) with specialised work by British contractors.

 The airfield was built on ancient parkland belonging to Easton Lodge and some 10,000 trees were destroyed to enable its construction, including over 200 mature oak trees.
 It consisted of a set of three converging runways each containing a concrete runway for takeoffs and landings, optimally placed at 60-degree angles to each other in a triangular pattern.
 The runways were a 6000 ft main runway, aligned 15/33 and two secondary 4200 ft secondary runways, aligned 11/29 and 04/22.
 An encircling perimeter track was also constructed, containing 50 loop-type hardstands.